simeononsecurity/simeononsecurity.ch/content/articles/how-does-dns-work/index.en.md

 1. **Local DNS Cache**: The resolver first checks its local cache for the requested domain name and IP address.
 If the information is found, the resolver directly returns the result without further queries.

-2. **Recursive Query**: If the information is not found in the local cache, the resolver initiates a recursive query.
+2. **Recursive Query**: If the information isn't found in the local cache, the resolver initiates a recursive query.
 It starts by contacting the Root DNS servers, which are responsible for the "." (dot) zone.
 The Root DNS servers respond with the IP addresses of the TLD servers for the requested domain's TLD.

 3. **TLD Query**: The resolver then contacts the TLD servers identified in the previous step and requests the IP addresses of the authoritative name servers responsible for the requested domain.